MKLab-ITI/pygrank/README.md

-`pygrank` is a collection of node ranking algorithms and practices that support real-world conditions, such as large graphs and heterogeneous preprocessing and postprocessing requiremenets.
+`pygrank` is a collection of node ranking algorithms and practices that support real-world conditions, such as large graphs and heterogeneous preprocessing and postprocessing requirements.
 Thus, it provides ready-to-use tools that simplify deployment of theoretical advancements and testing of new algorithms.